 EC adventures are informal, friendly and great fun!
 They're made up of singles, couples and small sets of friends with ages typically ranging from mid 20s to mid 40s but anyone over 18 years old and young at heart is welcome.
 Whether it's your first time exploring the outdoors or you're an adventure professional, EC adventures are a great way to meet like-minded people in a safe, welcoming and fun environment.

 The sixty mile route includes paddling on sections of man-made canal and across stunning Scottish lochs.

-Day 1 - You'll meet up with your guides at the finish point in Inverness where you'll be able to park your car for the week if needed.
+Day 1 - You'll meet up with your guides at the finish point, the head of Loch Ness, near Inverness where you'll be able to park your car for the week if needed.
 You'll load your equipment onto the minibuses and travel to Fort William to the start of the Great Glen Canoe Trail.
 After an important safety briefing you'll head off along the canal to Gairlochy canoeing in the shadow of the mighty Ben Nevis before making a short portage out onto Loch Lochy where you'll spend your first night.

 Day 2 - After breakfast you'll head off along Loch Lochy to Laggan where you'll stop for lunch.
 There are toilets and showers here for those who want them.
 You then head along a short but beautiful canal section to Loch Oich, the smallest of the three lochs to your second waterside campsite.

 Day 3 - On leaving the campsite you'll continue your journey towards Loch Ness by canal reaching the highest part of the trip 'the watershed' at Fort Augustus where there are showers and even shops!
 If the wind is suitable you'll build a raft from the canoes and sail across Loch Ness (keep your hands out of the water!)
 Half way across you'll stop at a wonderful remote location and make camp for the night.